The Vermont Statutes Online

 (i) has completed the courses of specialized intellectual instruction and study described in subdivision (A)(iv) of this subdivision (11); and

-(ii) is performing related work under the supervision of a professional person to qualify himself or herself to become a professional employee as defined in subdivision (A) of this subdivision (11).
+(ii) is performing related work under the supervision of a professional person to qualify to become a professional employee as defined in subdivision (A) of this subdivision (11).

 (12) “Representatives” includes any individual or labor organization.

-(13) “Supervisor” means an individual having authority, in the interest of the employer, to hire, transfer, suspend, lay off, recall, promote, discharge, assign, reward, or discipline other employees or responsibly to direct them, or to adjust their grievances, or effectively to recommend such action, if in connection with the foregoing the exercise of such authority is not of a merely routine or clerical nature but requires the use of independent judgment.
+(13) “Supervisor” means an individual having authority, in the interest of the employer, to hire, transfer, suspend, lay off, recall, promote, discharge, assign, reward, or discipline other employees or responsibly to direct them, or to adjust their grievances, or effectively to recommend such action, if the exercise of the authority is not of a merely routine or clerical nature but requires the use of independent judgment.

 (b) A labor organization shall not charge the agency fee unless it has established and maintained a procedure to provide nonmembers with: